How to Become a Speech Therapist in Florida

 You’ll be responsible for tracking your CEs through this online system.
 The system also lists which courses the Florida Board approves.

-The Florida Association of Speech Language Pathologists & Audiologists exists in order for SLPs in the state to network with each other and explore new educational opportunities.
+Some of those are from the Florida Association of Speech Language Pathologists & Audiologists.
+The organization exists in order for SLPs in the state to network with each other and explore new educational opportunities.
 The Association holds annual conventions and provides continuing educational opportunities for SLPs.
-Some of the topics they’ve covered in conventions include feeding tubes, accommodating common core, boosting the development of emergent literacy, social communication strategies that integrate toys, morphological awareness, mindful communication, speech apps, and obstructive sleep apnea.
+Some of the topics they’ve covered in conventions include feeding tubes, boosting the development of emergent literacy, speech apps, and obstructive sleep apnea.

 Speech-Language Pathology Salary in Florida